tingerrr/subpar/README.md

     A sunset illuminating the sky above a mountain range.
   ]), <b>),
   columns: (1fr, 1fr),
-  caption: [A figure composed of two subfigures.],
+  caption: [A figure composed of two sub figures.],
   label: <full>,
 )